jdrch/ComicStrppr/README.md

 # ComicStrippr
-A Python script that extracts images of a specified resolution range from comic book files
+A Bash script that extracts images of a specified resolution range from comic book files